terug naar wantsen 2

 enlarge Below the surface

-As with all Hemipterae (bugs) the nymph already closely resembles the perfect insect.
+THE NYMPH As with all Hemipterae (bugs) the nymph already closely resembles the perfect insect.
 It has no wings and is rather transparent.
 The bright red eyes, contrasting with the light green body make it look a bit more attractive.
-Of course is it as predaceous as the adult Saucer bug.
+Of course is it as predatory as the adult Saucer bug.
 Yet I've never seen one catch a suitable prey, even if it was right under there beak.
 Could it be they only hunt in the dark?
 They are rather vulnerable as well: in the aquarium they often died after a few days, even though there was plenty of food.
 The nymphs are flatter and more transparent then the full grown Saucer bug.
-On the picture on the right you can see the transparent body.
-Clicking on that picture will show you an enlargement and some more pictures of this specimen.
+On the picture on the right you can see the transparent carapace.
+By clicking on that picture you will not only get an enlargement but also see some more pictures of a nymph.

-The scientific name for the Sauce bug is Ilyocoris cimicoides, sometimes you may find the older name Naucoris cimicoides which is now discontinued.
+The scientific name for the Saucer bug is Ilyocoris cimicoides, sometimes you may find the older name Naucoris cimicoides which is now discontinued.

 Notes and web links: